subaru010/sosc-recruitment-challenge1-first-years/Challenge-3/README.txt

 CHALLENGE - 3

-Anonity — Anonymous Confession Chatroom
+Anonity — Anonymous Confession Page
 1. Overview, Purpose, Problem & Solution

-Anonity is a minimal anonymous chatroom web application designed to allow users to post confessions or messages without revealing their real identity.
-The purpose of this project is to create a safe space for expression, particularly for students who may hesitate to share thoughts due to fear of judgment or exposure.
-Many individuals avoid open communication in public platforms because of identity concerns.
-Anonity addresses this problem by allowing users to participate anonymously using a simple alias system, without requiring login credentials, emails, or personal data.
+Anonity is an anonymous confession platform that enables individuals to share sensitive incidents, personal experiences, or hidden truths without revealing their identity.
+It is designed for people who fear judgment, backlash, or social consequences.
+Unlike a chatroom, Anonity functions as a confession page focused on disclosure rather than interaction.
+By eliminating login systems and personal data collection, the platform lowers the barrier to expression and allows important stories to surface responsibly.

-2. Key Features:-
+2. Key Features

-• Anonymous message posting
+Anonymous confession posting

-• Alias locking using browser localStorage
+Alias-based identity for minimal continuity

-• Real-time message updates
+Real-time updates

-• Timestamped confessions
+Timestamped confessions

-• Basic profanity filtering
+Basic profanity filtering

-• Minimal terminal-style UI
+Minimal, distraction-free interface

+3. Platform Intent & Use Case

+Anonity is not a social media platform or discussion forum.
+Its purpose is to allow anonymous disclosures such as personal experiences, institutional issues, or sensitive incidents.
+For example, a student who discovers the real reason behind a reduction in funds can inform others without fear of identification.
+The platform encourages awareness and expression while discouraging judgment, debates, or popularity-based interactions.

-3. Tech Stack
+4. Tech Stack

 Frontend: HTML, CSS, JavaScript
-Backend: Supabase (PostgreSQL)

-4. Frontend Details
-HTML handles the structure and layout of the page.
-CSS is used to create a matte, minimal, terminal-inspired design.
-JavaScript manages user interaction and backend communication.

-5. Backend Details
-Supabase is used as a cloud-hosted PostgreSQL database.
-Confessions are stored and retrieved in real time.
-No authentication or user accounts are implemented.
+Backend & Cloud Services: Supabase

+Supabase is used for database management and real-time data handling, leveraging cloud infrastructure to ensure availability and performance.
+No authentication, Google sign-in, or personal data collection is implemented.

-6. Alias, Profanity Filter & Timestamps
+5. Alias, Profanity Filter & Timestamps

-Users enter an alias during first use, which is stored in the browser’s localStorage and locked for future interactions.
-A basic word-based profanity filter blocks restricted terms, ensuring minimal moderation of content.
+Users select an alias on first use, which is stored locally using browser localStorage and reused on the same device.
+A basic profanity filter blocks restricted terms to reduce harmful content.
+Each confession includes an automatically generated timestamp, providing chronological context while preserving anonymity.
-Each confession also displays the date and time based on the database-generated timestamp, allowing users to view messages in chronological context.

-7. Data Flow
+6. Data Flow

-User submits confession →
+User submits a confession →
-JavaScript validates input →
+Input is validated via JavaScript →
-Data is sent to Supabase →
+Data is stored in Supabase →
-Messages are fetched and displayed.
+Confessions are retrieved and displayed in real time

-8. Running the Project
-Clone the repository.
-Open index.html in a browser.
-An internet connection is required.
+7. Privacy, Ethical Concerns & Limitations

+Anonity does not collect emails, logins, or personal identifiers.
+However, anonymity introduces risks such as impersonation, unverifiable claims, and potential misuse.
+Aliases are device-specific and resettable by clearing browser storage.
+Confessions are not verified and should not be treated as factual or legal evidence.
+Readers are encouraged to engage thoughtfully and responsibly.

+8. Cloud & Infrastructure Note

+Supabase serves as the primary backend and cloud service provider, offering secure database storage and real-time updates through managed infrastructure.
+While Supabase operates on cloud services, Anonity does not directly integrate user-facing Google tools or collect Google account data, ensuring the platform remains privacy-focused.

-9. Privacy, Limitations & Future Improvements
+9. Future Improvements

-The application does not use a login system and does not collect personal data, with aliases stored locally in the user’s browser.
-Current limitations include basic moderation, inability to change aliases without clearing storage, and lack of reply or threading features.
-Possible future improvements include adding user reporting, an admin moderation panel, reactions or emojis, and a more advanced profanity filtering system.
+Future enhancements may include content reporting, moderation tools, clearer ethical guidelines, and improved filtering systems.
+Optional categorization of confessions and post-level disclaimers could further reduce misuse while maintaining anonymity.
+These improvements aim to strengthen trust, safety, and responsible expression.